 Among the lamest public speaking tips that one can find online is advice to seek out and study examples of humorous speeches in order to somehow garner “valuable insight” on how to develop and deliver a speech that gets laughs.

-An equally lame approach involves watching comedians perform and extracting the stand-up comedy “tactics” that are used by a comedian to get laughs then apply those same tactics to a speech or presentation.
+An equally lame approach involves watching comics perform and extracting the stand-up comedy “tactics” that are used by a comedian to get laughs then apply those same tactics to a speech or presentation.

 These sorts of public speaking tips are just a few of the mainstream misinformation tactics available for the unsuspecting who don’t know any better.

 Well, in just a few minutes, you will know better.
 As a matter of fact, you will know exactly why these sorts of activities are major time wasters when it comes to developing a speech or presentation that generate audience laughter on demand.